26 April 2006

 I think these contests are a total joke.
 They irk me and make my chin get all aquiver.
 At first glance, no big deal, right?
 Get a bunch of eager fans of your site all worked up and give away a cool prize.
 This is what is called spec work, and the problems are numerous once you get below the surface.

-Raffling publicity (free, or low cost, to you) for cheap design work isn’t fair or respectful to the design community.
+Raffling publicity for cheap design work isn’t fair or respectful to the design community.
 You’re telling designers that their work isn’t valuable to you and that they need you more than you need them.
 The best plan is to hire a designer and let them do their jobs.
 That way you build a relationship, pay an honest wage, and get better results.

 For the Designers